swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 - the ability for package plugin scripts to use libraries provided by other targets
 - the ability for build commands to emit output files that feed back into the rule system to generate new work during the build (this requires support in SwiftPM's native build system as well as in the build systems of some IDEs that use libSwiftPM)
 - the ability to provide per-target type-safe options to a use of an plugin (details below)
-- the ability or post-build commands to have detailed knowledge about the build
+- the ability to define commands that run after building and testing is complete
 - specific support for testing plugin scripts (they can currently be tested using test fixtures that exercise the plugins, but it would be useful to be able to invoke them directly, for example through a `swift package` command that invokes the plugin with specific inputs)